aka: Pistol Whip

 - One of your melee moves in Red Dead Redemption.

-- P.O.W.
-Prisoners of War, an SNK arcade game later ported to the NES, occasionally gives an M16 as a powerup.
+- POW Prisoners Of War, an SNK arcade game later ported to the NES, occasionally gives an M16 as a powerup.
 While obviously players can quickly dispatch enemies with it, its ammo is limited and refills are not available.
-The P.O.W. can butt-strike enemies to save ammunition, but the attack is slower than a punch and lacks the range of a kick.
+The P.O.W. can butt-strike enemies to save ammunition, but the attack is slower than a punch and lacks the range of a kick (the gun replaces both of these).

 - Jagi of Fist of the North Star: Ken's Rage pistol whips people with his Sawn Off Shotgun as part of his moveset.
 Given he is a Dirty Coward and Combat Pragmatist, more interested in winning at any cost than any honor or tenets of Hokuto Shinken, it's fitting.
 The game is notable for also allowing him to bludgeon people with a bazooka.